Sean Sellers

-Sean Richard Sellers (May 18, 1969 – February 4, 1999) was an American triple murderer, one of 22 persons in the United States since the reinstatement of the death penalty in 1976 to be executed for a crime committed while under the age of 18, and the only one to have been executed for a crime committed under the age of 17.
+Sean Richard Sellers (May 18, 1969 – February 4, 1999) was an American serial killer and one of 22 people in the United States since the reinstatement of capital punishment in 1976 to be executed for a crime committed while under the age of 18, and the only one to have been executed for a crime committed under the age of 17.
+Sellers was the first juvenile to be executed for a crime committed at the age of 16 since 1959.
 His case drew worldwide attention due to his age as well as his jailhouse conversion to Christianity and his claim that demonic possession made him innocent of his crimes.

 Crimes

+Sellers and his best friend, Richard Howard, had discussed how it would feel to kill someone.
+Sellers later confessed to the September 8, 1985, murder of Robert Paul Bower, a 32-year-old Circle K convenience store clerk who had refused to sell beer to Howard.
+According to Howard, who was present for but did not participate in the murder, Sellers "wanted to see what it feels like to kill somebody."

-On March 5, 1986, Sellers killed his mother and stepfather, Vonda and Lee Bellofatto, while they were asleep in the bedroom of their Oklahoma City home.
-Wearing only underwear to limit blood spatter on himself, he first shot his step-father.
+Sellers said he decided to kill his mother after a fight over his girlfriend, whom his mother didn't like.
+He'd served his mother several cups of coffee laden with rat poison, but it didn't work.
+On March 5, 1986, Sellers shot and killed his mother and stepfather, Vonda and Lee Bellofatto, with a .44 caliber revolver while they were asleep in the bedroom of their Oklahoma City home.
+Wearing only underwear to limit blood spatter on himself, he first shot his stepfather.
 The shot awoke his mother, whom he shot in the face.
 Sellers tried to disguise his guilt by arranging the crime scene to look as if an intruder had committed the killings.

-Sellers also later confessed to the 1985 killing of Robert Paul Bower, a thirty-two-year-old Circle K convenience store clerk who had refused to sell him beer.
+Howard testified that after the murders, Sellers came to his house and said he'd killed his parents.
+Howard was also initially charged with first degree murder, but the charged was dismissed and he received a 5-year suspended sentence for being an accessory after the fact after agreeing to testify against Sellers.